 Are you a business owner nearing the end of your career?
-Even if you’re not quite ready to retire, it’s never a bad idea to start planning for your business’s future.
-When you think about what’s next, you might be wondering what are the steps in business succession planning?
+Even if you’re not quite ready to retire but are thinking about what’s next, you might wonder what is involved in business succession planning?
 We’re so glad you asked.
-At the Transition Strategists, we help businesses through key transitions, especially succession.
-It’s okay if you’re not sure what exactly should happen when.
-Let us walk you through it.
+The Transition Strategists help owners and their businesses through key transitions, especially succession.
+It’s okay if you aren’t familiar with the steps in a business transition.
+We are.

 Understanding the Steps in Business Succession Planning

-Business succession planning begins with relationships.
-Identify which personal and professional relationships are the most important to you at the start of your business succession planning.
+In our practice, business succession planning begins with identifying the personal and professional relationships that are most important to you.
 Our goal is to help you protect and enhance those relationships.
-Any succession plan that puts strain on any of those relationships, especially within your family and close friends, is not the right plan.
-Ultimately, it’s important to recognize that the transition will not be perfect.
-However, you can meet your goals, and protect your relationships, and create a win-win, for the people you care about the most.
+Any succession plan that puts strain on any of those relationships, especially within your family and close circle of friends, is not the right plan.
+We know from experience that no transition is perfect but we craft plans that achieve your most important goals, protect your relationships, and create the most important wins for the people you care about the most.

-As you start thinking about your succession plan, be clear with yourself about your goals for not only your company and successor, but for your family and yourself.
-By stating your intentions and destination at the outset, you are more likely to navigate any challenges or dilemmas successfully.
+As you start thinking about your succession plan, try to define your goals for yourself, your company, successor, and family.
+By gaining clarity about your intentions and destination at the outset, you are more likely to navigate any challenges or dilemmas successfully.

 The Transition Strategists Roadmap

-We begin by asking you questions that will help you identify the direction in which you need to move.
-Next, you set a timeline by focusing on milestones on the way to achieving your goals.
-You also decide the pace.
-Then, you create your vision for the future.
-Once you have clear goals, timing, and vision, you can start taking action.
-We’ll help you get started with a detailed action list — so you’ll recognize when you’re meeting your goals and can hold yourself accountable to them.
+We begin by asking you questions that help you identify the direction in which you want to move and vision of the future.
+Next, you establish a timeline that sets milestones to meet on the way to achieving your goals.
+You also decide the pace of the transition.
+Once you have clear vision, goals, direction and timing, you can start taking action.
+We’ll help you get started with a detailed action list that indicates whether you’re meeting your goals and helps hold you and others accountable.

 Just like estate planning, it’s never too early to begin your business succession planning.
 Starting early will give you more runway – more time, options, and opportunities.
-While your plan might change over the course of time, it’s always a good idea to have some plans in place.
-If you’re worried about knowing what are the steps in business succession planning, trust the experts at the Transition Strategists.
-We can walk you through step by step to make the process less overwhelming and more empowering.
+While your plan might change over the course of time, it’s always a good idea to have an initial plan in place.
+If you want to know more about the steps in business succession planning, we can walk you through them to make the process less overwhelming and more empowering.
 Give us a call today for a complimentary consultation.